impress-org/google-maps-builder/README.txt

 * New: Upgrade process for maps using Google's old reference ID in place for the new Place_ID @see: https://github.com/WordImpress/google-maps-builder/issues/18
 * New: Switch and Test all Google Places API calls to "Reference ID" or "ID" to Google's new "Places ID"
 * New: Gulp implemented for minifying scripts
-* New: Uber cool new logo design and mascot (name coming soon for mascot!)
+* New: Uber cool new logo design and mascot: "Marko the Map Builder"
 * New: Control the map height with a new control to select percentage or pixel height values @see: https://github.com/WordImpress/google-maps-builder/issues/13
 * New: You can now choose whether or not you want to see the place info within your infowindows @see: https://github.com/WordImpress/google-maps-builder/issues/62
 * Improvement: Upgraded CMB1 to CMB2